nrs-org/novelslop/content/vol_01/chap_05.typ

   _"When did they even come..."_

-  Not waiting for Mona's internal monologue, one of the two girls ignited a conversation.
+  Not waiting for Mona's internal monologue, one of them ignited a conversation.

   "Hey, Narumi-san, do you have a moment?"

   // Being the queen of \#621,
+  It was a girl with a confident look and sharp eye lashes.
   The girl had shoulder-length purple-tinted black hair that seemed to be treated with much care by its owner.
 Her eyes were full of friendliness, which seemed to calm Mona down a bit.

-By the look of things, she probably was someone really popular with everyone in class.
+  By the look of things, she probably was the popular type, a person who could act nice to everyone in class.

-  Next to her was another girl who exhibited a completely different energy.
-With a sporty-looking short ponytail, she looked like someone from an athletic club Mona checked out in the morning.
-Compared to the other girl, she seemed to be more reserved.
-  //
-  // Though Mona did not pay much attention in the self-introduction section, the
-  // overwhelming aura of this girl possessed was able to make Mona notice her and
-  // remembered her name.
-Kazugai Uta, was it?
-  //
-  // Standing beside her was another girl, possibly her friend maybe, with a
-  // ponytail brown hair and green ____ eyes.
-Her style resembled someone with some
-  // athletic interest, a rare kind in this institution.

   Mona were frozen in place by the girl's question.
 And "Did I cause trouble to them somehow?" was the only thing going on her mind.